-3.2 QUIZ: No make up on the first missed quiz of any excuses.
+2.2 QUIZ: No makeup on the first missed quiz of any excuses.

 There will be six quizzes given in Discussion, we drop one quiz.
-Each quiz is worth 6 points.
+Each quiz is worth 5 points.
+Students need to be in class in the first 10 minutes and stay the entire period in order to participate in quiz.

-3.3 CLASS PARTICIPATION and YOUR ROLE as AN ENGAGED STUDENT: No makeups
+2.3 CLASS PARTICIPATION and YOUR ROLE as AN ENGAGED STUDENT: No makeups

 Attendance in lecture is required.
 Students will be using H-ITT clicker in lecture.
 Student must register their clicker during the 3rd through the 4th week of the semester.
 Failure to do so will result in grade penalty.
 If your clicker is not registered by registration deadline, you will receive a 0 for your H-ITT point for the semester.
 A weekly clicker grade report will be sent to students' UF email, you will not be able to receive the grade report if your clicker is not registered.
-It's students' responsibility to verify the scores and fix any clicker issues immediately.
-Up to 30 points of the grades may be earned by participating in class using the clicker.
+It's students' responsibility to verify the scores and fix any clicker issues immediately before they lose more points.
+Up to 25 points of the grades may be earned by participating in class using the clicker.
 There are no makeups, however there will be a small excess of clicker points given over the course of the semester to compensate for occasional excused absence, mechanical failures, forget to bring the clicker,... etc. A student is not allowed to respond in class for anyone else but himself; a violation of this policy is considered cheating and will be handled according to the standard university honor code policy.
 Following university policy, you may expect lost points in letter grade for attending fewer than 75% in each of the lecture and discussion classes.
-In addition, you will lose the opportunity to earn additional points (if available) at the end of the semester.
+In addition, you will lose any possible opportunity to earn extra credits/additional points (if available) at the end of the semester.

-3.4 EXAMS: No Drops
+2.4 EXAMS: No Drops

 There will be 3 unit exams and 1 cumulative final exam, all mandatory, no drops.
 The unit exams begins at 8:20PM, consist of multiple choice and free response questions; the final exam starts at 12:30PM, consists of multiple choices only.
 See Calendar for details.
 Exam location will be posted in Canvas one week prior to the exam.
 All exams must be taken at the assigned date and time, and the location for your section.
-Bubble your scantron carefully, there are 3 points penalty for incorrect bubbling.
-There are 3 points penalty if you do not take your exam in the assigned room for your section.
+Bubble your scantron carefully, there are 3 points penalty for incorrect bubbling and 3 points penalty for going to the wrong exam site.
+You will not be allowed to take the exam if you are 10 minutes late.

-3.5 GRADING SCHEME
+2.5 GRADING SCHEME